top of page

 “It's important to realize that nodules take millennia to form, so mining them removes potentially a habitat that just will not come back over evolutionary timescales,” he added.

-"We anticipate that full recovery may take 100 plus years.
-The animals living directly on the nodules will not recover because their habitat will take millions of years to regrow," he added.
+Drazen said the animals living directly on the nodules "will not recover because their habitat will take millions of years to regrow."

-To give a glimpse of the potential environmental risks from crust mining, Drazen cited previous research by a Japanese team that studied the impact of seamount disturbance.
+Offering a glimpse of the potential environmental risks from crust mining, Drazen cited previous research by a Japanese team that conducted a mining dry-run to study the impact of seamount disturbance.

 “We're finding now—and our sampling is sparse—that some of these animals have relatively small ranges,” Drazen said.
-“And so because of the extensive nature of mining in particular areas of the ocean, that then presents an extinction risk for some of this biodiversity.”
+“So because of the extensive nature of mining in particular areas of the ocean, that then presents an extinction risk for some of this biodiversity.”

-During the study, the Japanese team created tiny tracks with a grinding vehicle, covering about a couple of hundred square meters, Drazen said.
+During the study, the Japanese team used a grinding vehicle to create tiny tracks, covering about a couple of hundred square meters, Drazen said.

 “Some animals were alive between the grinding heads on the collector vehicle.
 It was definitely not commercial-scale mining," he said.
 "What they found was that mobile animals in the region seemed to avoid the area even 13 months after the mining activity occurred.”